sargeschultz11/ContactSync/README.md

 ### ContactsSync.ps1
 The primary script that handles the synchronization of contacts.

-1. **Authentication**: Uses client credentials flow to obtain an access token for the Microsoft Graph API, managing token expiration and refresh automatically.
+1. **Authentication**: Uses the Azure Automation account's Managed Identity to obtain an access token for the Microsoft Graph API, managing token expiration and refresh automatically.
 2. **Data Retrieval**: Retrieves all licensed users from the Microsoft 365 tenant, filters based on exclusion list and license status, and retrieves all members of the target security group.
 3. **Contact Synchronization**: For each user in the target group, retrieves existing contacts, creates new contacts for users that don't exist in the contact list, updates existing contacts if user information has changed, and removes contacts for users who are no longer in the organization.
 4. **Performance Optimization**: Attempts to use batch operations for better performance, with fallback to individual operations if needed.
 Implements throttling detection and exponential backoff.